jf3096/batch-request-patch/README.md

 I need to further process data after batch response.
 Therefore I patched it to fulfill following needs:

 1. I need it to have a typescript interface for typescript support.
-2. I need to further porcess data such as sign it for security purpose, hash it to ensure data integrity as well as help for my own caching infrastructure layer.
+2. I need to further process data such as sign it for security purpose, hash it to ensure data integrity as well as help for my own caching infrastructure layer.

 Looking for [the Koa version of this module](https://github.com/socialradar/koa-batch)?